fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/sole-proprietor-investments.md

 #### 6. Set folio defaults in the investment account

 Update the business object id in the investment account's folio default hash.
-This will ensure that any new investment will be created for the sole proprietor.
-If the business object id is `null` in folio defaults, the investment will be processed for individual investor.
+This will ensure that any new investment that is created, will be created for the `sole proprietor`.
+If the business object id is `null` in folio defaults, the investment will be processed for `individual` investor.

 Refer API doc for [investment account updation](https://fintechprimitives.com/docs/api/#update-an-mf-investment-account) with following json.
 Use the investor id received in step 1 to create an investment account.